 In short, if your website was not designed to be mobile-friendly, you will lose out on huge opportunities for exposure.
 With over 60% of searches being done on mobile devices, you are ruining your chances of being found by that much more.
 Your business deserves every chance to be seen alongside your competitors, and a good mobile experience will inevitably lead to higher conversion rates.

+Keep your audience in mind.
 Google caters to users’ individual tastes.
 And thanks to the existence of user metrics, it’ll work to keep track of how many times someone has visited your website.
 If you keep your audience in mind and cater to their needs by maintaining a mobile-friendly presence for them to visit, Google’s algorithm will recognize this, and it will quickly turn to work in your favor.

 7. Optimizing Your Images for SEO